Summary of Significant Accounting Policies

 Unaudited Interim Financial Information

-The accompanying unaudited interim financial statements have been prepared in conformity with generally accepted accounting principles (GAAP) and the applicable rules and regulations of the Securities and Exchange Commission (SEC) regarding interim financial reporting.
+The accompanying unaudited interim financial statements have been prepared in conformity with generally accepted accounting principles (GAAP) and the applicable rules and regulations of the SEC regarding interim financial reporting.
 Any reference in these notes to applicable guidance is meant to refer to GAAP as found in the Accounting Standards Codification and Accounting Standards Updates (ASU) of the Financial Accounting Standards Board (FASB).
 As permitted under these rules, certain footnotes and other financial information that are normally required by GAAP have been condensed or omitted.

-In the opinion of management, the accompanying unaudited interim financial statements include all normal and recurring adjustments (which consist primarily of accruals and estimates that impact the financial statements) considered necessary to present fairly the Company’s financial position as of September 30, 2019 and the results of its operations and its cash flows for the nine months ended September 30, 2019 and 2018.
-The results for the nine months ended September 30, 2019 are not necessarily indicative of results to be expected for the year ending December 31, 2019, any other interim periods, or any future year or period.
-The balance sheet as of December 31, 2018 included herein was derived from the audited financial statements as of that date.
+In the opinion of management, the accompanying unaudited interim financial statements include all normal and recurring adjustments (which consist primarily of accruals and estimates that impact the financial statements) considered necessary to present fairly the Company’s financial position as of March 31, 2022 and the results of its operations and its cash flows for the three months ended March 31, 2022 and 2021.
+The results for the three months ended March 31, 2022 are not necessarily indicative of results to be expected for the year ending December 31, 2022, any other interim periods, or any future year or period.
+The balance sheet as of December 31, 2021 included herein was derived from the audited financial statements as of that date.
 The unaudited interim financial statements, presented herein, do not contain the required disclosures under GAAP for annual financial statements.
-These unaudited financial statements should be read in conjunction with the Company’s audited financial statements, which are included in the Company’s prospectus dated October 24, 2019, that forms a part of the Company’s Registration Statements on Form S-1 (File Nos.
-333-234017 and 333-234315), as filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended.
+These unaudited financial statements should be read in conjunction with the Company’s audited financial statements, which are included in the Company’s 2021 Annual Report on Form 10-K, filed with the SEC on March 17, 2022 (2021 Annual Report).

 Use of Estimates

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of expenses during the reporting period.
-Significant estimates and assumptions made in the accompanying financial statements include, but are not limited to, the fair value of common stock, stock-based compensation, the valuation allowance on the Company’s deferred tax assets, and the fair value of convertible debt.
+Significant estimates and assumptions made in the accompanying financial statements include, but are not limited to, the fair value of stock-based compensation, the valuation allowance on the Company’s deferred tax assets and certain accruals.
 The Company evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors and adjusts those estimates and assumptions when facts and circumstances dictate.
 Actual results could differ from those estimates.

 Fair Value Measurement